Squash movies and video clips of solo squash drills

 Once you have confidence hitting the ball tightly up and down the wall, you will find your opponent giving

 you many weak returns from the back corners.
-The first thing you need to be able to do is to volley these
+The first thing you need to be able to do is to volley drop these

-returns.
-Simply stand at the short line and practice hitting straight volleys to oneself.
-Make sure your foot is
+Simply stand at the short line and practice hitting straight volleys drops to oneself.
+Feed

 pointing to the wall and you are balanced while hitting.
 Ideally the foot pointing to the wall should be the one opposite your